Malvin Kamara: Cardiff City, Port Vale and Huddersfield Town

-Non-league
+Non-League

 In August 2009, he joined old-club Port Vale on trial, hoping to impress mew manager Micky Adams.
 The trial ended quickly however, Adams instead opting to look at other options, and Kamara with an offer of a trial at an unnamed League One club.
 On 25 September 2009, it was announced that Kamara had signed for Conference National side Barrow.
 He made his debut the following day in Barrow's 3–0 away defeat at Salisbury City.
 Kamara scored on his home debut three days later in a 3–1 win over Mansfield Town.
-Despite being a regular starter in the side, Kamara was released due to personal reasons at the start of December.
+Despite being a regular starter in the side, Kamara was released for personal reasons at the start of December.
 He joined Guiseley of the Conference North in February 2010, but left at the end of the season seeking a professional contract.
 In the summer he went on trial at Bradford City, but did not sign.

-In October 2010 he signed a non-contract deal with Conference National side Forest Green Rovers.
-After making only a few league appearances he was released in December of that year.
+In October 2010, he signed a non-contract deal with Conference National side Forest Green Rovers.
+After making only a few league appearances, he was released in December of that year.
 In January 2011, Kamara signed for Conference North side Stafford Rangers.
-Kamara did not play any games for Stafford however before moving back into the Conference.
+Kamara did not play any games for Stafford however, before moving back into the Conference.
 He then signed for Tamworth on 18 January 2011.
 He made his debut the same day, coming on as a substitute against Altrincham.
 In March 2011, Karama had his contract cancelled, as did youth players Troy Wallen and Alando Lewis.
 A few days after his contract was cancelled with the "Lambs", Kamara joined Farnborough in the Conference South.
 However, he quickly changed his mind, and instead opted to join Dulwich Hamlet in the Isthmian League Division One South.
 He grabbed a brace for Dulwich in a 5–2 defeat of Chatham Town on 16 April.

 He signed for Lewes of the Isthmian League Premier Division in August 2011.
 The 2011–12 season was turbulent for the "Rooks", with numerous management changes at The Dripping Pan; Lewes ended the season one place and two points outside the play-offs.
 He switched to league rivals Hampton & Richmond Borough in August 2012.